dev-dorn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This variable exists only within the current shell session or subshell where it’s defined 7-create_global_variable This script creates a global environment variable named BEST with the value "School".
-Global variables are available to the shell and all child processes
+Global variables are available to the shell and all child processes 8-true_knowledge This script prints the result of adding 128 to the value stored in the environment variable TRUEKNOWLEDGE.